ssoyoung/device-unlocking-system/README.md

-                : Enter Pairing Code and click PAIRING button : if pairing process is failed, you can not use lock/unlock function : if (3)'s user information or vehicles' information are entered wrong, can not perform Pairing properly  (negative test)
+                : Enter Pairing Code and click PAIRING button : if pairing process is failed, you can not use lock/unlock function : if (3)'s user information or vehicles' information are entered wrong, can not perform Pairing properly  (negative test) : Pairing code is valid during 2 minutes (if 2 minutes passed, user can not access to the system, and reset(7) is needed)

             (6) Lock/Unlock
                 : Click lock, unlock button